2. Framework for Quality Assurance and Quality Enhancement

 2.3.3 The Vice-President and Pro-Vice-Chancellor (Teaching and Learning), who reports to the Provost and Deputy Vice-Chancellor, provides central leadership and plans major new initiatives in T&L, and promotes the scholarship of T&L across the University.

-2.3.4 There are two pillars of T&L committees, viz. academic development overseen by AB, and QA and QE monitoring and control by the Teaching and Learning Quality Committee (TLQC).
+2.3.4 There are two pillars of T&L committees, viz. academic development overseen by AB, and QA and QE monitoring and control by the TLQC.
 The reporting structure with the two pillars of T&L committees is at Appendix 2.2.

-2.3.6 There are five sub-committees under AB, viz. the AB Sub-Group, the Advisory Group on Academic Reviews (AGAR), Common Core Curriculum Committee, Committee on Chinese and English Language Enhancement (CCELE), and HKU Horizons Committee.
+2.3.6 There are six sub-committees under AB, viz. the AB Sub-Group, the Advisory Group on Academic Reviews (AGAR), CCCC, Committee for Language Enhancement and Digital Literacy (CLEDL), Committee on Co-operative Education, and HKU Horizons Committee.
 The AB Sub-group facilitates the proposal review process, and assists AB in handling business related to the development of the taught curricula, and credit-bearing courses offered across the Ug curriculum as endorsed by AB’s sub-committees (see Chapter 3).
 The Sub-group will report to AB on straightforward and non-controversial business, and solicits AB’s endorsement for matters which have policy implications.
 AGAR serves as an advisory board for academic reviews, and ensures that academic reviews are undertaken in accordance with approved guidelines.
-The other three sub-committees are tasked with duties in specific aspects of curriculum/academic matters relating to CC Curriculum, Chinese and English language enhancement and the HKU Horizons programme.
+The other four sub-committees are tasked with duties in specific aspects of curriculum/academic matters relating to CC Curriculum, Chinese and English language enhancement and the mandated digital literacy courses, the Co-op programme and the HKU Horizons programme.

 2.3.10 Faculty Boards report to the Senate directly or via its committees and sub-committees and are responsible for oversight, review and strategic planning of academic programmes and their academic quality and standards, scrutinising the implementation of institutional policies and procedures for T&L, and QA and QE in the Faculties, formulating Faculty guidelines and regulations within the institutional framework as necessary, monitoring outcomes of evaluations and reviews of T&L, and overseeing development of recommendations for improvement and follow-up actions.